martinthomson/bottom-fluff/draft-thomson-rswg-bottom-fluff.md

 --- abstract

-This document establishes a new policy for RFCs that moves all the fluff (copyright notices and that sort of thing) to the bottom of documents.
+This document establishes a new policy for RFCs and Internet-Drafts that moves all the fluff
+(copyright notices and that sort of thing) to the bottom of documents.